adarshnjena/spam-detection-api/README.md

 # Spam Detection API

 This project implements a REST API for a mobile app that manages contacts, detects spam, and allows users to search for phone numbers.
-It's built using TypeScript, Bun, and the Hono framework, with PostgreSQL as the database and Drizzle ORM for database operations.
+It's built using TypeScript, Bun, and the Hono framework, with PostgreSQL(neon postgres) as the database and Drizzle ORM for database operations.

 ## Features

 - User registration and authentication
 - Contact management
+- Call history tracking
-- Spam reporting and detection
+- Spam reporting and detection (history is used to verify every reported spams)
 - Name and phone number search functionality
-- Call history tracking

 ## Prerequisites